 …..the tournament just described could be the culmination of a number of preliminary events (possibly also in a suitable ‘feeder’ Stepladder format) whereby the winners would be entered into the final event in Stepladder format…..

-…..details such as tie-breaks and method of points allocation…..(a tournament would be allotted a total number of game points for allocation to players – there would be a bonus element over and above the total of stand-alone points that could be a substantial amount, but this amount would depend on the level of tournament etc.)…..remain TBD*, but for now this is a likely basic format for not only Plateau but other Steps games Tournaments (some perhaps handicapped) as well…..
+…..details such as tie-breaks and method of points allocation…..(a tournament would be allotted a total number of game points for allocation to players – there would be a bonus element over and above the total of stand-alone points called the 'Stepladder Bonus points' that could be a substantial amount, but this amount would depend on the level of tournament etc.)…..remain TBD*, but for now this is a likely basic format for not only Plateau but other Steps games Tournaments (some perhaps handicapped) as well…..

 *One possibility is what is called the ‘Sum of Digits’ method – for example: in the above six player Stepladder the numbers one to six (the number of players) are added together to give twenty one (1+2+3+4+5+6 = 21), then the first placed player is allocated 6/21 of the total allotted points, the second placed player is allocated 5/21, the third 4/21 and so on…..as a practicality the total points allotted should be divisible, in this example, by 21 (to as fine as halves is OK, e.g. 52½), for example if 63 points were allotted first placed would receive 6/21x63 = 18 points, second placed would receive 5/21x63 = 15, third placed 4/21x63 = 12 and so on - everybody on the ladder receives something when the sum of digits method is applied in this way…..one point is that I think it preferable for players to be credited with the stand-alone points they have won for individual games and then additionally credited with the bonus points they have won+ and also credited with points for any tie-break games they may have played - tie-break games would likely be scored by token points (these carry no value though are still credited to players)…..the scoring of token points for tie-break games may well become a general Steps one.…..this method of showing separate credits to players for their stand-alone points and bonus points and also token points could well be used in general and recorded in journals for Steps tournament, match and group events and is intended to give a reasonable summary of players’ performances in them – Steps (and Lace) journals would also record much other information about the event

-+The calculation of the bonus points would be to deduct stand-alone points won by players from their final Stepladder placement points allocations – provided the total allotment and allocations are of suitable amounts the total points received by players would still be as per their final Stepladder placements (as intended)…..the calculation to ensure the allotment and allocations amounts are suitable would be to determine the maximum number of stand-alone points possible for each position on the final Stepladder and to ensure none could exceed the placement points allocated to them (this prevents any ‘claw-back’) – assuming stand-alone points of two for a win and one each for a draw there is sufficient in the above example to cover all the positions (there is sufficient down to an allotment of 42 points for this example, though I would like this checked)…..the calculations would be the responsibility of the tournament organisers and it may be worth emphasizing that players would still receive the same number of points according to their final placements as usual.
++The calculation of the bonus points would be to deduct stand-alone points won by players from their final Stepladder placement points allocations – provided the total allotment and allocations are of suitable amounts the total points received by players would still be as per their final Stepladder placements (as intended)…..the calculation to ensure the allotment and allocations amounts are suitable would be to do ‘walk-through’ tests to determine the maximum number of stand-alone points possible for each position on the final Stepladder and to ensure none could exceed the placement points allocated to them (this prevents any ‘claw-back’) – assuming stand-alone points of two for a win and one each for a draw (this means anything allotted over 26 points would be the bonus element here) there is sufficient in the above example to cover all the positions (there is sufficient down to an allotment of 52½ points for this example~, though I would like this checked)…..the calculations would be the responsibility of the tournament organisers and it may be worth emphasizing that players would still receive the same number of points according to their final placements as usual